top of page

 Angela's LOXL2 paper is accepted!

-Amrita's Heliyon papers is accepted on follicular fluid.
+Amrita's Heliyon papers is accepted on follicular fluid and her review article on verticillin accepted.

 Akanksha Mahajan final image logo.tiff